Autorubric: A Unifying Framework for Rubric-Based LLM Evaluation on Non-Verifiable Tasks: ResearcherBench additional results

+With only three systems, aggregate rank correlations are degenerate (Spearman $\rho = 1.0$, Kendall $\tau = 1.0$ between our two judges).
+Per-question analysis provides a more informative picture.

+\paragraph{Per-question rank concordance.} For each of the 65 questions, we rank the three systems by coverage score under each judge and measure agreement.
+The two judges agree on the full three-system ranking for only 15 of 65 questions (23.1\%).
+They agree on the top-ranked system 57\% of the time and the bottom-ranked system 52\% of the time---better than the 33\% expected by chance, but far from unanimous.

+\paragraph{Per-question Spearman.} Computing Spearman $\rho$ between judges across the three systems on each question yields a mean $\rho = 0.433$ [95\% bootstrap CI: 0.266, 0.584] over 61 questions with non-degenerate rankings.
+Exact reverse rankings ($\rho = -1$) occur on 3 of these 61 questions (4.9\%).

+\paragraph{Cross-judge score correlations.} A complementary view asks whether judges agree on \emph{which questions are hard} for a given system, correlating the 65 per-question scores across judges.
+These Spearman correlations are moderate to strong: $\rho = 0.71$ for OpenAI, $\rho = 0.54$ for Gemini, and $\rho = 0.82$ for Grok3 (all $p < 0.001$).
+Judges thus agree more on question difficulty than on system ordering.

-Both Sonnet-4.5 and Gemini-3-Flash produce identical system rankings (Spearman $\rho = 1.0$, Kendall $\tau = 1.0$ between the two judges), though this is descriptive given the small sample of 3 systems.
-Alignment with \citet{xu2025researcherbenchevaluatingdeepai}'s Sonnet-3.5 assessment yields weaker agreement (Spearman $\rho = 0.5$, Kendall $\tau = 0.33$), with the disagreement arising from a reversal of the top two systems.
+\paragraph{Cross-study comparison.} Alignment with \citet{xu2025researcherbenchevaluatingdeepai}'s Sonnet-3.5 assessment yields Spearman $\rho = 0.5$ and Kendall $\tau = 0.33$, with the disagreement arising from a reversal of the top two systems---consistent with the overlapping bootstrap CIs reported in Table~\ref{tab:researcherbench-results}.